 - Build new contractile units within the muscle fibres.

 Evidence based research has become so de rigueur that every theory of physiology is expected to be based upon it.
-However, I can’t help but notice that with just a bit of research on Google, any theory of physiology can easily be either proven or disproven.
+However, we can’t help but notice that with just a bit of research on Google, any theory of physiology can easily be either proven or disproven.

 I’ve included several studies, or articles based upon studies.
-However, The WOW Method (created by LEONG Orthopaedic Health) is mostly based upon the last twenty years of results with our clientele.
+However, The WOW Method (created by LEONG Orthopaedic Health) is mostly based upon the last twenty five years of results with our clientele.

 – LEONG Orthopaedic Health